tianchu-shu/syntaxerror/README.md

 In general, all work for preliminary steps of the project is located in raw， all code for the pipeline can be found in code with the prefix 'final' (eg. final_plot).

 ## Results
-We compared the effectiveness of different models trained on “biased” and “unbiased” feature sets: personal-societal, personal-societal + mental-health, personal-societal + bail-info, and all varaiables.
+We compared the effectiveness of different models trained on “biased” and “unbiased” feature sets: personal_societal, personal_societal + mental_health, personal_societal + bail_info, and all varaiables.